sfrvn/jane-bot/README.md

 To make the code work on your computer, you will have to create your bot and get a token.
 To do this, write [@BotFather](https://t.me/BotFather).

 After receiving the token, you need to create in the root of the project `.env`-file where you assign the value of your token to the variable `TELEGRAM_BOT_TOKEN`.
 After that run `main.py` in your terminal, and the bot will start its work until you stop the script execution.
-My bot is currently hosted on [Heroku](https://heroku.com), if desired, you can also do it, and run the script on your PC is not required.
+My bot was hosted on [Heroku](https://heroku.com), if desired, you can also do it, and run the script on your PC is not required.

 ### Startup example